Who is your favourite super hero?

 But as I delved into the research on superheroes I learned something quite interesting myself.
 Many of the superheroes were created in a time of history where the general population needed hope, needed reassurances and needed a dream of better days ahead.

 For example, Superman was created during the depression.
 Early Superman was a crime-fighting, costumed hero from another world, that fulfilled the dreams of the people to fight back against society’s troubles.
 His stories provided a world where good guys won and bad guys were punished.
 Superman was able to fight the evils that the average Americans could not.
 He was a hero that could help fix American society.
 His stories displayed real world issues but also provided adventure, humor and happy endings.
 When the average American needed a champion to protect them, a protector was created.
-Superman was a superhero that represented hope for the future. (excerpt from the unit study Chronicles of Time: Superhero Edition)
+Superman was a superhero that represented hope for the future.

 Mainly what I learned from this research was that when we are faced with hard times, with fears or with hopelessness we can imagine ourselves as a superhero.
 We can figure out what powers we have inside that can help get us through - and then we can use those powers for good!
 The good of ourselves and others, making a difference in the world we live in - the best way we can.